Lartigue Monorail: Restoration

 In 2003 the Lartigue Monorailway Restoration Committee, a voluntary organisation from Listowel, opened a 1 km section of Lartigue monorail on the trackbed of the former North Kerry line in Listowel.
 Visitors to the site Lartigue Monorail and Museum can take a demonstration monorail trip and learn about the history of the Lartigue Monorail.
 The line is worked by a diesel locomotive built to resemble the original 0-3-0 steam engines.
 The locomotive and its train of replica coaches were built by Alan Keef Ltd.

-Other examples
+Other examples of Lartigue monorails

-The Centennial Monorail at the Centennial Exposition of 1876 in Philadelphia was a full-sized, but short (155m. long track) demonstration of a steam-powered, passenger-carrying Lartigue monorail.

-The Bradford and Foster Brook Railway in McKean County, Pennsylvania, inspired by the Centennial Monorail, was built in 1878 to serve the Pennsylvania oil boom, but operated for less than a year.
+Built

+By 1875 Lartigue had built a 90 km monorail to transport esparto grass from Oran to Damesne across the Algerian desert, with mules pulling trains of panniers that straddled the elevated rail.
+The line was closed down in 1881.

+At exhibitions in Paris and Rouen in 1884, demonstration lines were showcased.
+These were electrically powered using either the running rail or side rails for conduction to the locomotive.

+Following these demonstrations, a mineral railway was built at the Ria copper mines in the eastern Pyrenees.
+This was also electrically powered, with the electricity for ascending trains being generated by the trains descending.

+In 1886, to promote the Listowel and Ballybunion Railway, a demonstration track was built in Westminster, London.
+It showed off the features and advantages of the system, including steep gradients, sharp curves, points and level crossings.